Bridging Social Capital by Participatory and Co-Creative Culture

 The 2-year project has four main phases:

-- Launching of a Communication Portal, English and completion of a state of the art-survey in four participating project countries.
+- Launching of a Communication Portal, English and completion of a state of the art-survey in five participating project countries.

 - Compiling good practice and innovative approaches and publish five thematic compendia reports.